 Who can apply?: Students with an unconditional offer from a sponsoring institution, who can demonstrate they genuinely intend to study and can meet all the relevant points and requirements of the route.

-Financial requirement: (ST12.1 - 14.3 - this will be in the Finance Appendix of the immigration rules)any unpaid tuition fees (see CAS for amount you need to pay) plus £1015 for each month of study on the CAS, up to a maximum of 9 months (£9135).
+Financial requirement: (Appendix ST, ST 12.1-12.7 & Appendix Finance) Any unpaid tuition fees (see CAS for amount you need to pay) plus £1,023 for each month of study on the CAS up to a maximum of 9 months (£9,207).

 Students using a bank statement, bank letter or certificate of deposit in their name or parent's name/s will need to show this money has been held for at least 28 days prior to the date of submitting the online Student visa application form.

-ATAS Certificate requirements: if your course requires an ATAS certificate and you are not on the list of nationals who are exempt (see 1.1- 4.1 for the information that will be in the Appendix ATAS of the immigration rules), you will need to apply for an ATAS certificate to submit with your visa application and also to show to the University to be able to start your studies.
+ATAS Certificate requirements: if your course requires an ATAS certificate and you are not on the list of nationals who are exempt (see Appendix ATAS, ATAS 1.1-4.1), you will need to apply for an ATAS certificate to submit with your visa application and also to show to the University to be able to start your studies.

-Study time limits: There are no study limits for students studying at postgraduate level, however you will need to be academically progressing in your studies and demonstrate this when applying for a Student visa.
+Study time limits: There are no study limits for students studying at postgraduate level.

-TB Testing - see point ST3.2 (this will be in Appendix 3 of the immigration rules) to check if you are required to provide a TB Test certificate with your visa application.
+TB Testing - see UKVI's information on TB testing to check if you are required to provide a TB Test certificate with your visa application.